-David McDonald Deputy Headteacher

-Laura Connors Deputy Headteacher

 Naomi Luckman Assistant Headteacher/DSL

 Sarah Parry Assistant Headteacher

-Estates and Facilities team Estates and Facilities
+Gary Stanley Estates and Facilities

+Michelle Bishop Campus Coordinator

 Circumstances where lockdown will be applied:

 - A reported incident or civil disturbance in the local community which potentially poses a risk to the academy community. - A dangerous individual in the locality. - An intruder on the academy site with the potential to pose a risk to students, staff and visitors. - A warning being received regarding a local risk of air pollution (e.g. smoke plume, gas cloud). - A major fire in the vicinity of the academy. - The close proximity of a dangerous dog roaming loose. - Serious accident on-site requiring good access for emergency services.